“Why does she stay?”

 Women stay in abusive relationships for many reasons – none of which are because they want to be abused.
 It is a commonly held MYTH that women must like or need to be abused, or they would leave; that they are “women who love too much” or have low self-esteem.

 And, most women eventually do leave, but leaving is a process.
-The average battered woman leaves 7 to 8 times before permanently leaving a relationship.
+The average woman who is abused leaves 7 to 8 times before permanently leaving a relationship.
 She may return when he begs her to come back, or when she can not find the resources to live on her own.
 She may return because she loves him.

 Will it get better?